For thousands of years we have been using Buddhist meditations to stop anger.

 The Cause Of Anger is ignorance

 Ignorance is the root cause of all suffering.
 And ignorance is the cause of anger.
+Only once we remove ignorance can we stop painful emotions.

 In order to remove anger (and all suffering) we must remove ourselves from ignorance.